-Clyde J. Williams (firstname.lastname@example.org) is assistant director of the Evaluation Division of the Correlation Department.
+Clyde J. Williams (email@example.com) was assistant director of the Evaluation Division of the Correlation Department when this was written.

 If you had told me four months ago that I would be leaving BYU and doing what I am doing now, I would have told you, “You are out of your mind!”
 In late June, I got a phone call asking if I would come in for an interview with Elder Bruce D. Porter of the Seventy.
 I was aware that Ed Brandt was retiring from correlation.
 I knew they had already talked to some people.
 When I went into Elder Porter’s office, he asked me if I would be interested in being considered for this position.
 I said to him, “Elder Porter, if you put it that way, absolutely not.
 Why would I want to leave teaching religion at BYU?
 Now, if it is a calling, then I’ll salute and it’s done.”
 I’m sure my answer was a surprise, but that was how I felt.
 Then he asked, “Would you be willing to pray about it?”
 I said, “I will do that.”
 As I got ready to leave, he said, “Now, you need to know that when we asked President Packer for any names, he gave us one name, and it was yours.”

 I thought I knew what I was going to do, but I wanted it to be easy and have somebody say, “We have hired somebody else, and you’re free to go.”
 In a way I wanted to hang on to what I had at BYU.
 As I was wrestling with this decision, I realized that I had become comfortable in my teaching.
 I had become so adjusted and so at ease that I was really not allowing myself to be stretched and to grow in other ways that the Lord wanted me to, and he obviously knew more about what I needed than I did.